bitbyt/CC-Media-Agency/README.md

-# Calm Collective Content Agency! 🚀🤖
+# Calm Collective Media Agency 🚀🤖

 It's like having a media team right at your fingertips, powered by Autogen.